mmertama/quts/README.md

 ```

 ### Lambdas
-<b>Lambda</b> create functions to stack.
+<b>Lambda</b> create functions into stack.
 The <b>call</b> then can be used to call it.
 The other ways to use them are e.g. list subsystem iterators or time repeaters.

 ```
 lambda